If you are invited for a network engineer interview, you should answer a couple of questions before you start preparing for the big day:

 - Can you define various types of Sockets and where we can find them?

 - What means the following address of subnet mask?

 - What represents the majority part of worldwide NSP revenue today?

 - How would you reduce the watts per bit to ensure the higher efficiency of a computer network?
-Describe the process and the steps you will take.
+Describe the process and the steps you would take.

-- Describe the latest time you had to troubleshoot a network.
+- Describe the last time you had to troubleshoot a network.
 What was the problem and what steps did you take to eliminate the problem?

 - What do you see as future of network engineering?

 - From your point of view, what is more important nowadays: security or speed?

 - Write a function, and the output should be the function itself.

 - When you receive a crash dump for a process from a particular customer, Is it possible to know the line number of which function has caused the problem?